Tractability Frontier of Data Complexity in Team Semantics: Dependence and independence logics

-is $\np$-complete. \end{corollary} For independence logic, the situation is not as clear, in particular concerning tractability.
+For independence logic, the situation is not as clear as for dependence logic concerning tractability.
 In the following we will exhibit a fragment of independence logic whose data complexity is in $\nl$ and which is in some sense the maximal such fragment.

 {\mathsf{BC}(\bot,\fo)} {\mathfrak{C}^{-}} {\mathfrak{C}^{+}}

 \begin{definition} The Boolean closure of an independence atom by first-order formulas, denoted $\bcindepfo$, is defined as follows:

 \begin{itemize} \item Any independence atom $\indep{\tu x}{\tu y}{\tu z}$ is in $\bcindepfo$.